-Contrast in photography is one of the most important components of your image.
-Our article will show you how to make the most of contrast, whether by enhancing it or decreasing it.
+Contrast in photography is one of the most important components.
+Our article will show you how to improve your photos by enhancing or decreasing the contrast.

 Contrast means difference.
-In the case of photography, the most common differences are achieved by changes in the tones (light) or colors that compose the image.
+In photography, the most common differences are achieved by changes in the tones or colors that compose the image.

 Contrast has been a key element from the beginning of photography.
-It is the degree of difference between the elements that forms an image.
+It is the degree of difference between the elements that form an image.

-Higher contrast will give your image a different feel than lower contrast, for example.
-But the type of contrast can also influence your images.
+Higher contrast will give your image a different feel than a lower contrast.
+The type of contrast can also influence your images.

-Creating images with an interesting color contrast requires some color theory knowledge.
+Creating an interesting color contrast photo requires some color theory knowledge.
 But don’t worry!
 You only need the basics to start experimenting.

 This is where Colour Schemes and the Colour Wheel come in.

-The Colour Wheel is a chart widely used in arts.
+The Color Wheel is a chart widely used in arts.
 It simply represents the relationship between various colors.

-Using Colour Schemes, you can figure out which combinations have the most contrast.
+Using Color Schemes, you can figure out which combinations have the most contrast.
 The most contrasting combination is usually that of complementary colors.

-It is really easy to recognise complementary colors since they are located opposite one another.
+It is easy to recognise complementary colors since they are located opposite one another.

 One common example is the juxtaposition of green and red.

-If you don’t want to think about the color wheel, you can just classify the colors in two groups: warm and cold.
+If you don’t want to think about the color wheel, you can classify the colors into two groups: warm and cold.

-Combining a cold color with a warm one will result in color contrast.
+Combining a cold color with a warm one will result in a color contrast photo.

-There are other color combination that will result in less contrast.
-This is because they are harmonious, such analogous colors (colors that are next to each other on the color wheel).
+Some color combinations will result in less contrast.
+This is because they are harmonious, such as analogous colors.
+These colors are next to each other on the color wheel.

-The colors still have some contrast between them so they can be differentiated from one another by the viewer.
+The colors still have some contrast between them so they can be differentiated by the viewer.

 Contrast Through Textures